Thanasis-pap/Buck_Converter_STM32G4_Dev_Kit_No_FMAC/README.md

 # Digitally Controlled Buck Converter with STM32G4 Discovery Kit

 This repository provides the necessary code and resources to implement a digitally controlled Buck Converter using the STM32G4 Discovery board.
-The project aims to showcase the capabilities of the STM32G4 microcontroller series and provide a practical example of a power electronics application.
+The project aims to showcase the capabilities of the STM32G4 microcontroller series and provide a practical example of a power electronics application. **This project was created as a Diploma thesis for my Intergrated Master's Degree in Computer Science and Engineering in University of Ioannina, Greece.**

 ## Table of Contents